ProgrammerAL/Rfm69Transceiver.Wrapper.Net/README.md

 1. To compile a debug version run: dotnet publish ./Demo -c Debug -r linux-arm --self-contained
 1. Or, to compile a release version run: dotnet publish ./Demo -c Release -r linux-arm --self-contained
 1. Navigate to the output directory from your chosen publish command: ~/Demo/bin/<debug or release>/netcoreapp2.1/linux-arm/publish
-1. Note: If the first command you run is publish, it's possible the ~/publish/NativeLibs folder will not be output containing the native RaspberryPiRfm69Wrapper.o file used to control the transceiver.
-If this happens run the `dotnet build` command from the root directory where the Rfm69Transceiver.sln file is located.
-Then run the publish command again.
 1. Copy all files in the publish folder and paste them to your desired location on a raspberry Pi (ex: /home/pi/Desktop/Practice)
 1. On the Raspberry Pi, open a terminal command line window and navigate to the folder you copy/pasted the above files to
 1. Run the demo project with the command: dotnet ProgrammerAl.HardwareSpecific.RF.Demo.dll